2. Beloved (1987)

 allows this breakdown: he is described as the kind of man in the presence of

-back, a cluster of scars in the shape of a chokecherry tree.
-Right before she
+her back, a cluster of scars in the shape of a chokecherry tree.
+The

 Paul D touches Sethe's breasts and the